Understanding the certificate

 Portability - Re-use of a Disclosure Certificate

-Disclosure Scotland provides an Explanatory Guide to those who may use the Disclosure service.
-The Explanatory Guide is designed to expand upon The Code of Practice published by the Scottish Ministers under Section 122 of the Police Act 1997.
+Disclosure Scotland provides a Code of Practice to those who may use the Disclosure service.
+The Code of Practice is published by the Scottish Ministers under Section 122 of the Police Act 1997 and the PVG Scheme Act 2007.

 The Explanatory Guide states that:-